richardsrandall/pyopticon/docs/tutorial_3.rst

     The ``SpicinessWidget`` class is initalized
     with ``update_every_n_cycles=3`` to demonstrate this option.
 *   Widgets sharing a thread: sometimes it may be necessary for multiple widgets to share one serial connection.
 This happened for us when we have several mass flow controllers that are all controlled by one control box with a single serial connection.
+We added this feature in a release and haven't tested it quite as thoroughly, so it's currently available in Github on the branch 'thread_sharing_enabled'.
+    The main branch and the PyPI-hosted package currently don't support thread-sharing.
+We will merge the branch and update PyPI once we've tested the new version some more.

+    You can
-You can initialize a GenericWidget with the parameter ``widget_to_share_thread_with`` and it will create a single thread for multiple widgets.
+    initialize a GenericWidget with the parameter ``widget_to_share_thread_with`` and it will create a single thread for multiple widgets.
     The thread maintains a queue of tasks, so you can be sure that the widgets' ``on_handshake``, ``on_update``, and ``on_serial_close`` methods will always be called in the same order (the order in which the widgets were added to the dashboard).